• Skip to primary navigation

 Physical appearance: Taralli are usually ring shaped, either round or elongated; twisted or plain.
 The diameter of the ring can vary, based mostly on personal preference and of course, the tradition of the recipe.
 Tarallucci, for example, literally refers to little taralli.

-It is also interesting to note that different taralli are associated with different regions of Italy.
+It is also interesting to note that different taralli are associated with other regions of Italy.
 Have you ever heard of taralli pugliesi?
 What about taralli napoletani?
-The latter will include whole almonds which are decoratively placed on the dough before they are baked.
+The latter will include whole almonds decoratively placed on the dough before they are baked.

 With the help of a stand mixer, the dough to make these taralli comes together in no time.
 Once you have combined the flour, yeast and salt in the bowl, attach the paddle attachment; set on medium speed; and add the oil followed by the lukewarm water.